 Pursue advanced research in one specialized area with the Doctor of Philosophy in Anthropology in the College of Liberal Arts at Temple University.
 In this 48-credit, highly selective doctoral program, students have opportunities to lead and participate in critical research and fieldwork in Philadelphia or abroad, building the skills necessary to conduct anthropological studies in academic or professional settings.

-Based on your personal area of interest, you’ll specialize in one of these areas, or you can specialize in the Anthropology of Visual Communication, which draws primarily from linguistic anthropology and sociocultural anthropology.
-The interdisciplinary nature of the program allows students to incorporate all areas in their work and research.
+You'll focus your studies and fieldwork in one of the four subfields of anthropology—archaeology, biological anthropology, linguistic anthropology and sociocultural anthropology.
+You can also choose to specialize in Anthropology of Visual Communication, which draws primarily from linguistic anthropology and sociocultural anthropology.
+The interdisciplinary nature of the program allows students to incorporate all areas into their studies and research.

-You’ll work alongside esteemed faculty members who specialize in multiple research areas, and you’ll have access to Temple’s collaborative biology, linguistic and media labs, as well as the Laboratory of Research and Exhibitions, which houses archaeological, biological, ethnological and historical collections.
+You’ll work alongside esteemed faculty members who specialize in multiple research areas.
+You’ll also have access to Temple’s collaborative biology, linguistic and media labs, as well as the Laboratory of Research and Exhibitions, which houses archaeological, biological, ethnological and historical collections from all over the world, as well as the equipment and resources necessary to conduct innovative research in various areas of anthropology.
 Learn more about research in the Anthropology Department.

 While many Anthropology PhD students pursue full-time faculty positions in colleges and universities, others pursue academic and non-academic research opportunities or enter policy and administrative positions.